-The Cotton Club was a famous night club in Harlem.
-The story follows the people that visited the club, those that ran it, and is peppered with the Jazz music that made it so famous.Written by
+The Cotton Club was a famous Harlem nightclub.
+This is the story of the people who visited this club as well as the people who ran it, and the film is generously peppered with the jazz music that made the Cotton Club so renowned in the 1920s and 1930s.Written by

 Colin Tinto <firstname.lastname@example.org> with corrections by BSmith

 7 of 9 people found this review helpful.

 Was this review helpful to you?